BayshoreCommunication/bayshoreweb/public/assets/case-studies/README.txt

-Must have a png version of caseImg for og image to work.
+Must have a jpg version of caseImg for og image to work.